Leading lines composition

 To do it, place your subject at one of the intersecting points on the rule of thirds grid while making sure that the leading line leads the viewer’s eye to this point.

-Another photography composition tool that often occurs with leading lines is repetition.
+Repetition in photography composition is another tool that often appears with leading lines.

 The same is true for a row of trees disappearing into the distance, or a row of rocks on a beach.